cecranch/LIRI-node-app/README.md

 <strong>1) node liri.js concert-this <artist/band name here></strong>

-This will search the Bands in Town Artist Events API for an artist and render the following information about each event to the terminal:
+This will search the Bands in Town Artist Events API for an artist and render the following information about each event to the terminal:<p>

-Name of the venue
+Name of the venue<p>
-Venue location
+Venue location<p>
 Date of the Event (use moment to format this as "MM/DD/YYYY")